Tournament: Super 6s / Super 8s

 Sometimes, results from an earlier phase are carried over into a later phase.
-At the Cricket World Cup, the second stage after group stage, known as Super 6s, features three teams from two preliminary groups, total six teams into one same group.
-At this stage the qualified teams do not replay the others they have already played, but instead reuse the original results in the new league table, to determine the teams qualified for the knockouts.
-However, in the T20 World Cup (T20Is; the other format of cricket), the second stage after group stage, is known as Super 8s, which features two teams from four preliminary groups divided into two groups of four which then play a single round-robin in each of the two groups respectively, to progress in the knockout stage.
+At the Cricket World Cup (from 1999–2007), a second group stage was played, known as the Super 6s or Super 8s, featuring three or four teams from each of two preliminary groups into one combined group.
+At this stage, the qualified teams do not replay the others they have already played, but instead reuse the original results in the new league table, to determine the teams qualified for the knockouts.
+However, the carrying forward of points has led to some perverse incentives, where teams may aim to influence which of their opponents progress to the next stage, to benefit their own points record carried forward.

 Promotion and relegation

 Where the number of competitors is larger than a tournament format permits, there may be multiple tournaments held in parallel, with competitors assigned to a particular tournament based on their ranking.
 In Chess, Scrabble, and many other individual games, many tournaments over one or more years contribute to a player's ranking.
 However, many team sports involve teams in only one major tournament per year.
 In European sport, including football, this constitutes the sole ranking for the following season; the top teams from each division of the league are promoted to a higher division, while the bottom teams from a higher division are relegated to a lower one.

 This promotion and relegation occurs mainly in league tournaments, but also features in Davis Cup and Fed Cup tennis: